Skip to main content

 • event-driven backend integration

-• logging and auditing of ingest/play events
+• logging and auditing of publish events

 • enforcing business rules before a stream goes live